Other Animals at Wiccaweys

 The Wiccameooow Feline/Canine Socialisation Team

 We have several cats at Wiccaweys.
-Most are semi-feral and spend their days desimating the local rabbit population.
+Some are semi-feral and spend their days desimating the local rabbit population, or usually just teasing the dogs!

-A few are friendlier, and visitors to Wiccaweys are most likely to bump into Felix, Glory, & Mildred.
-They are the main part of our catty-doggie socialisation team and is usually nosing around when visitors appear.
+They are all friendly and very nosey, and visitors to Wiccaweys are most likely to bump into a cat or two at some point.
+They are our catty-doggie socialisation team and like to know what it going on.
 They tend to throw themselves in front of arriving dogs, and then look at us as if to say, "Yes, Cat Test Passed" or "Nope, I'll be down the field!"
 They all also have a habit of trying to get into peoples cars, so we have to ask people to check for cats before leaving!
+They have an uncanny habbit of appearing for lunchtime when the dogwalkers take a break.

 Our Goats & Sheep